“I’ll have a large fries and a heart stent, please…”

 - Don’t eat foods containing fried plant oils (canola, soybean, corn, cottonseed, etc.)

 - Make an appointment to see a doctor who can run labs and interpret them in a way that is relevant to your ongoing wellness.
 The value of blood work is not simply to tell you which of your values is “high” or “low.”
 The value is in seeing patterns of numbers and how they shift, even within their reference ranges.
 Physicians should use labs to prevent disease, not to diagnose them.

 - Finally, if you don’t have a naturopathic physician as your primary care physician, seek one out.
 Make it happen.
 It just might change your life, and you can donate your unused stent to someone less fortunate.

-This entry was posted on Wednesday, August 7th, 2013 at 9:14 pm and is filed under Articles by our Doctors, Atherosclerosis, Cardiovascular disease, Cholesterol, Exercise, General, Health & Wellness, Healthy lifestyle, Nutrition.
+This entry was posted on Wednesday, August 7th, 2013 at 9:14 pm and is filed under Heart Disease.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.